 - What is the mean difference in performance for four different training programs, each performed at four different locations, and the combination of training program and location.

-Now that we know what a two-way ANOVA is used for, we can now calculate a two-way ANOVA in SPSS.
-To begin, open your data in SPSS.
-If you don’t have a dataset, download the example dataset here.
+Now that we know what a two-way ANOVA is used for, we can now calculate a two-way ANOVA in R. To begin, open your data in R. If you don’t have a dataset, download the example dataset here.
 In the example dataset, we are simply comparing the means two different grouping variables, each with three different groups, on a single continuous outcome.
 You can imagine that the groups and the outcome are anything that you want.

 Also, this dataset is in the .xlsx format, and the current guide requires the file to be in .csv format.
 For this reason, you must convert this file from .xlsx format to .csv format before you can follow along using this dataset.
 If you do not know how to do this, please visit my page on converting a file to .csv format.
 After converting the file, you can continue with this guide.